tytydraco/yessleep/out/Ive_been_dating_a_famous_actor_for_three_months_He_constantly_smells_like_hes_burning.md

 Ren was burning.

 It wasn’t the usual smell of burning.
 Not what I was used to.
-The smell slammed into me, raw and cutting.
-I sensed flesh bubbling and being torn from bone, hair singeing from a blackened scalp.
+The smell suffocated me until I couldn't breathe, raw and slicing.
+I sensed flesh bubbling and torn from bone, hair singeing from a blackened scalp.
 I felt it all, the overbearing heat prickle my skin, a silent scream ripping from my mouth.

 No, not my mouth.